dr-mushtaq/Python-Notes/Python/Introduction .md

 - Analyze Data: With programming, you can process large sets of data to find patterns and insights, a practice commonly known as data science.
 Build Games: Game development is another avenue, where programming brings to life the mechanics, graphics, and interactivity of a game.

+ # **🧱 Key Components of a Program**

+ Humans usually write programs in a human-readable language, which computers cannot understand.
+Therefore, we need to translate these programs into binary language.
+Let’s break down how programming works behind the scenes.

+1. Interpreter
+Reads and runs code line-by-line.
+Good for beginners but slower for large programs.

+An interpreter checks the code line by line, translating it into machine code, which the computer then executes before moving on to the next line.

+Downsides:

+Takes a lot of time
+Does not provide a complete picture
+2. Compiler
+Translates all your code at once.
+Fast execution, but errors must be fixed before it runs.A compiler is a second method used to convert human-readable language into computer language.
+It translates the entire program into machine language at once.
+If it finds an error, it stops and does not execute the code.

+3. Linker
+Combines small parts of a program into one full program.

+4. Loader
+Loads the final program into memory so the CPU can run it.

+These steps happen every time you run a software program—even if you don’t see it.

+Linking: A computer program cannot run until its sub-functions are combined.
+This process is called linking.
+A linker is used to create an executable file by combining these sub-functions.

+Loading: Executable files are stored on the disk.
+First, the executable is loaded into memory, and then the processor is instructed to start executing from the beginning of this loaded portion.
+This process is called loading.

 ## References

 1-[What is Computer Vision? & Its Applications](https://medium.com/@draj0718/what-is-computer-vision-its-applications-826c0bbd772b)